taddeseanb/kenya-hub/docs/developer/tutorial-data-management/0-fair-data.md

 This information is very relevant to potential users of the data, because they can understand if the data has been produced according to their expectations.

-In academia provenance is usually described in scientific articles, but note that you can also capture it (with much more detail) in a metadata record of a data source.
+In academia provenance and processing are usually described in scientific articles.
+One can also capture these aspects in a linked metadata record.
 Some tools (for example ArcGIS and SPSS) create a processing log automatically.

 ---